 The best known architectural reminders of early Christian Rome are the catacombs - underground cemeteries.
 In the Byzantime era, when the Roman Empire split between East and West, perhaps the best known architectural feature was the mosaics, especially those of Ravenna.

 Many examples of Romanesque and Gothic styles can still be found.
 During the Renaissance period Italy produced the first full-time designer of buildings - Filippo Brunelleschi (1377-1446).
 Other famous architects, also known as artists, were Raphael (1483-1520), Michelangelo (1475-1564) and Bernini (1598-1680).

 Borromini (1599-1667), who began as Bernini's assistant, was the most famous architect of the Baroque style of architecture.
 The reaction to Baroque's ornateness brought Neoclassical styles into favour during the eighteenth century.
 Andrea Palladio (1508-1580) reinvented Classical Roman and Greek architecture, especially in Venice and the surrounding area.

 In modern times Italy's most important architect was Pier Luigi Nervi (1891 -1979) an engineer who greatly developed the use of reinforced concrete.
 The Pirelli building in Milan is a fine example of his work.

-The population of Italy was estimated at 58,145,321 in 2008.
+The population of Italy was estimated at 61 million in 2018.
 There are small numbers of German, French and Slovene Italians in the north.
 In the south there are some Albanian and Greek Italians.